- Project Proposal

 SetupBefore starting on this project, be sure you have read and completed the instructions for setting up your account and submitting your work.
 All the files for this project should go in a folder named project_1 (note the underscore) inside the public_html folder of your course account.
 The file permissions must be set so that your web site is visible.
 If you have questions about how to set up the folders in your aurora cite, please contact the course staff.

 The first step in designing your site is to do some planning on paper.
 This will form the project proposal that you will turn in.
-Begin by deciding on the purpose of the site you would like to build, and its intended audience.
-Then craft a mission statement to describe these ideas concretely.
+Begin by answering some questions about the purpose of your site:

 The next planning step is to create a more complete list of objectives/requirements that begin to break down the mission statement into manageable chunks.
 The specific objectives you choose will depend greatly on the purpose of your proposed site.
 You should consider listing the pieces of information you want the web site to present, the tasks that you want a user to be able to accomplish, and any other constraints that may apply (for example, short download time, no scrolling required, etc.).
 The list of requirements should as a group be sufficient to ensure the fulfillment of your mission statement, and should also serve to get you started on the construction of the actual pages.